opconWizard/opcon-docs/docs/reference/best-practices.md

 ##### Procedure

-1. Set a [Late to Start]{.skd-job-statuses} value for the Container     job.
+1. Set a Late to Start value for the Container     job.
 For more information, refer to the **Late to Start** value under [Job Automation     Components](../job-components/frequency.md).
-2. Set up ENS to include the Container job in a group that sends notifications for jobs that are [Late to Start]{.skd-job-statuses}.
+2. Set up ENS to include the Container job in a group that sends notifications for jobs that are Late to Start.
 For more information, refer to [Event Notification](../notifications/Components.md).
-3. Set a [Late to Start]{.skd-job-statuses} value for the jobs in the     subschedule.
+3. Set a Late to Start value for the jobs in the     subschedule.
 For more information, refer to the **Late to Start** value under [Job Automation     Components](../job-components/frequency.md).
 4. Set up ENS to include the jobs in the subschedule in a group that sends notifications for jobs that are [Late to     Start]{.skd-job-statuses}.
 For more information, refer to [Event